Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law

-As an aside, note that before the advent of observational data indicating the existence of the Big Bang in our past, we did {not} have the data set $\D_3(2)$, only $\D_3(1)$.
-In those times before Hubble, arguably scientists \textit{should} have concluded (absent other arguments) that we were Boltzmann brains.
-Alas, scientists of the time did not have the courage of their convictions.
+As an aside, suppose that before the advent of observational data indicating the existence of the Big Bang in our past, we did {not} have the data set $\D_3(2)$, only $\D_3(1)$.
+Suppose that in those times before Hubble, scientists had our current understanding of the Big Bang, the PH, why memory is temporally asymmetric, etc., Arguably, if that had been the case, then those scientists \textit{should} have concluded (absent other arguments) that we were Boltzmann brains.
+See~\cref{sec:counter-intuition}.